 While clubs and popular night spots all over Miami have begun incorporating Latin nights, American Social bosts one of the best.
 The famous eatery has partnered up with Miami Salsa Dream Team for a salsa and bachata party every Wednesday night featuring 50% off mojitos, $20 import and domestic beer buckets, and live Latin beats by DJ Mike Calderon.
 Show up at 9 p.m. and you can brush up your skills with complimentary dance lessons.

 When to go: Wednesdays from 10 p.m. until close (dance lessons start at 9 p.m.)

 6. Mango's Tropical Cafe

 This famous Ocean Drive haunt has achieved near legendary status among Miami Beach locals and visitors alike.
-Known for it’s racy dancers, live Latin music, and anything-goes dance-on-the-bar attitude, Mango’s has earned its reputation as a go-to party spot whether your in the mood to cha-cha or just people-watch.
+Known for it’s racy dancers, live Latin music, and anything-goes dance-on-the-bar attitude, Mango’s has earned its reputation as a go-to party spot whether you’re in the mood to cha-cha or just people-watch.

 When to go: weekend nights between 11 p.m. and 2 a.m.

 Anybody who tells you La Covacha is where you go when you want to get ratchet is telling you the truth.
 That said, we love it anyways (perhaps because of the ratchet factor).
 It’s the kind of spot that sucks you in after you’ve had enough of your main destination for the night and just want to keep the party going.
 Uncensored, unpredictable, and definitely Latin oriented, La Covacha is a lot like Las Vegas: what happens there probably should stay there.

 When to go: Thursdays – Sundays from 1 a.m. to 5 a.m.